NBA Rumors: Nets Could Use Caris LeVert As Main Trade Chip To Acquire ‘Bankable Star Power,’ Per ‘ESPN’

 — NetsDaily (@NetsDaily) September 2, 2019

-Caris LeVert has displayed lots of superstar potentials from the time he set foot in the NBA.
+Caris LeVert has displayed lots of superstar potential from the time he set foot in the NBA.
 Since he was drafted as the No. 20 overall pick in the 2016 NBA Draft, LeVert continues to show improvement with his performance on both ends of the floor.
-Last season, the 25-year-old shooting guard averaged 13.7 points, 3.8 rebounds, 3.9 assists, and 1.1 steals while shooting 42.9 percent from the field and 31.2 percent from beyond the arc.
+Last season, the 25-year-old shooting guard averaged 13.7 points, 3.8 rebounds, 3.9 assists, and 1.1 steals while shooting 42.9 percent from the field, and 31.2 percent from beyond the arc.

-Once the Nets officially make Caris LeVert available on the trading block, they are expected to receive calls from NBA teams who are likely headed into an inevitable rebuild like the Washington Wizards.
+Once the Nets officially make Caris LeVert available on the trading block, they are expected to receive calls from NBA teams who are likely headed into an inevitable rebuild, like the Washington Wizards.
 Adding multiple future draft picks in a trade package centered on LeVert could be enough to convince the Wizards to send All-Star shooting guard Bradley Beal to Brooklyn.